nasa/simupy-flight/README.rst

 DaveML Parsing
 --------------

-The the American Institute of Aeronautics and Astronautics (AIAA) has developed a XML exchange format for aircraft simulation flight dynamics models called the `Dynamic Aerospace Vehicle Exchange Markup Language (DAVE-ML) <https://daveml.org/>`.
+The the American Institute of Aeronautics and Astronautics (AIAA) has developed a XML exchange format for aircraft simulation flight dynamics models called the `Dynamic Aerospace Vehicle Exchange Markup Language (DAVE-ML) <https://daveml.org/>`_.
 The ``parse_daveml`` submodule implements a parser that can be used to generate python code from valid DaveML.
 To use it, call the ``ProcessDaveML`` with a filename to the DaveML file.
 A python file will be created in the working directory with the same base-name as the DaveML file (replacing the extension, if any, with ``.py``).
-This feature was used to generate the vehicle models for the NESC test cases.
+This feature was used to generate the vehicle models for the NESC test cases using the ``nesc_test_cases/process_NESC_DaveML.py`` script.

 Installation
 ------------